Become a humanitarian aid worker abroad

 Aid workers must remain in the best possible health and shape during their international missions, in order for us to help those in need the best.

-The circumstances on missions may be very taxing in terms of work load, rest and food, for example.
+The circumstances on missions may be very taxing for example in terms of work load, rest and food.
 Disasters also increase the risk of infectious diseases.
 That is why each international aid worker must consider their own health and well-being carefully.

 Work is often carried out in areas and countries with diseases spread through mosquitoes and diseases that can be prevented through vaccination.
 Aid workers must be ready to be vaccinated as part of their preparations for their international mission and, if necessary, take preventive medication for malaria during their mission.
 Vaccinations are an important part of occupational and patient safety for health care workers (including the time after they return home).